Welcome to git-gq’s documentation!

 This program implements patch queues for git.

-It adds a new command ‘gq’ in git so you can use it like any other built-in git command.
+It adds the subcommand ‘gq’ for git.
+You can use it like any other built-in git subcommand like in:

-Patch queues are a very flexible tool for your local development.
-You can put your git commits aside on the patch queue, re-apply them later, reorder or combine them.
+Patch queues are a very flexible tool for your local development, everything you have not yet published or pushed to another git repository.
+You can put git commits on the patch queue with git gq pop and re-apply them later with git gq push.
+You can change, reorder or combine patches.

-Patch queues can replace the ‘git pull, git rebase’ workflow.
-Instead you put your local commits aside, run ‘git pull’ and re-apply them.
+Patch queues can replace the usual ‘git pull or git rebase’ workflow.
+Instead you put your local commits on the queue with git gq pop -a, run git pull and re-apply them with git gq push -a.

-You do not resolve all merge conflicts at once in one merge commit, instead you resolve conflicts separately for each patch.
-This is usually much easier.
+If there are conflicts with your patches, you do not have resolve them all at once in one big merge commit, instead you resolve conflicts step by step for each patch, which is usually much easier.

 Author: